 From the mid-sixteenth century, the castle began to lose its military significance, becoming only a summer residence of bishops.
 For this purpose, at the end of the 16th century, renovation works were carried out, adapting the stronghold for more comfortable living quarters.
 These works were continued in the 17th century, although the castle from the outside still kept its gothic character.
 At the end of the 18th century, a prison was placed in it, which involved the division of part of the rooms into cells.
 The years 1806 and 1807 unfortunately brought about two major fires.
 Reconstruction in 1822-1823 although stopped further destruction, but also brought the destruction of many elements of the castle.
 The southern range was adopted for the Lutheran church and reduced to two storeys.
 Old internal divisions, ceilings and vaults have been removed, window openings have been walled or transformed.
 There was also a new western gable with a small turret.
 In the east range the granary floor was demolished and the interiors were remodeled for residential purposes, and cloisters were removed around the courtyard.
 In the interwar period, a regional museum was erected in the castle, and after the Second World War a long renovation was undertaken.

-After 1400, the defensive walls were raised from the north and west, crowning with covered defensive porches, and the gatehouse was extended and raised.
+After 1400, the defensive walls were raised from the north and west, crowning with covered defensive porches (wall-walks), and the gatehouse was extended and raised.
 Its ogival gate passage was placed in the recess, over which there were guard room and devices used to lower and lift the iron portcullis.
 The western wall was topped with machicolation, based on granite brackets.
-All defensive devices: tower, gatehouse, defense porches of walls and residential ranges, were communicated with each other, creating a full defensive circuit.
+All defensive devices: tower, gatehouse, wall-walks and residential ranges, were communicated with each other, creating a full defensive circuit.

 The entire castle was strengthened by the outer belt of fortifications, and even by the third defensive wall from the more easily accessible north and west sides.
 Walls were coupled with the town fortifications.
 The towers from the first half of the 16th century supplemented it: corner, cylindrical on the north-west side and half-round towers in the north-east corner and in the northern curtain.
 The latter had a brick porch connecting it with the northern wing of the main castle.
 The entrance led through the outer four-sided gatehouse in the south-west corner.
 The whole was probably completed by a dry moat.

 Today’s castle in Reszel, despite the unfortunate changes that passed in the 19th century, is one of the better preserved castles in Poland.
-At present, a hotel functions in it and a restaurant, but castle is open to the public.
+The most radical changes affected the southern wing transformed into a church and the upper floor of the eastern wing, modernized for residential purposes.
+The cloister in the courtyard and the outer defensive perimeter have not survived, except for the corner and northern towers, connected by a short curtain.
+At present, a hotel functions in the castle and a restaurant, but monument is open to the public.
 According to information from the official website, you can enter the castle from 9 to 18.

 Garniec M., Garniec-Jackiewicz M., Zamki państwa krzyżackiego w dawnych Prusach, Olsztyn 2006.